 Victimology - Theoretical Perspectives SSCI 9026 Online OntarioLearn Email to a Friend OntarioLearn description: The majority of Canadians experience criminal victimization at some point in their lifetime.
 This course explores the meaning of the concept “victim” through theoretical perspectives and case studies.
 Students conduct critical analyses and examine research methods in the field of victimology.
 Students examine victim classifications, communities as victims, the link between victimization and offending, and violence prevention strategies.
 Special attention will also be given to the examination of the development of victims’ rights at the regional, national and international level.
 Note(s) This is an online course delivered via OntarioLearn.
 Please ensure you are familiar with the basic technology requirements for OntarioLearn online courses.
 Teacher support (via email) and technical support (via phone) will be available for this course.
 Contact Information 416-415-5000, ext.
-6543 email@example.com Course Section(s) Available There are no classes currently scheduled for this course.
-For more information about future offerings, please use the contact information listed above.
+6543 email@example.com Course Section(s) Available Class dates and registration for the upcoming year (September 2017 to August 2018) will be available on this website in early July 2017.
+Please visit this page again at that time.
 Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.